 As a Business Developer, you will conduct in-depth business analysis and craft different strategies to help businesses grow and raise brand awareness.
 You will identify areas that need to be improved and come up with new ideas to strengthen your client base.

 As a Business Developer, you are expected to be creative, have great interpersonal skills, and possess excellent organizational skills.
 When you have these skills, there is a big chance that you will land the job and do well in the field.

-There is more than meets the eye when it comes to being a business developer.
-For example, did you know that they make an average of $44.41 an hour?
-That's $92,376 a year!
+There is more than meets the eye when it comes to being a Business Developer.
+For example, did you know that they make an average of $43.42 an hour?
+That's $90,310 a year!

-There are certain skills that many business developers have in order to accomplish their responsibilities.
+There are certain skills that many Business Developers have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed analytical skills, leadership skills and critical-thinking skills.
+We discovered that a lot of resumes listed Creativity, Interpersonal skills and Organizational skills.

-If you're interested in becoming a business developer, one of the first things to consider is how much education you need.
-We've determined that 55.8% of business developers have a bachelor's degree.
-In terms of higher education levels, we found that 22.6% of business developers have master's degrees.
-Even though most business developers have a college degree, it's possible to become one with only a high school degree or GED.
+If you're interested in becoming a Business Developer, one of the first things to consider is how much education you need.
+We've determined that 72.1% of Business Developers have a bachelor's degree.
+In terms of higher education levels, we found that 12.7% of Business Developers have master's degrees.
+Even though most Business Developers have a college degree, it's possible to become one with only a high school degree or GED.

 Choosing the right major is always an important step when researching how to become a Business Developer.
 When we researched the most common majors for a Business Developer, we found that they most commonly earn Bachelor's Degree degrees or Master's Degree degrees.
 Other degrees that we often see on Business Developer resumes include Associate Degree degrees or High School Diploma degrees.